ruliana/Fuser/README.markdown

                     ||        |
                 [Function] ----

 A Function contains N Parameters.
-A Parameter can another Function.
+A Parameter can be another Function.

 = Work in progress =